Jupiter assets fall despite new client cash

-Jupiter, which invests the bulk of its money in equities, said assets under management fell to 22.3 billion pounds at September 30, down from 24.8 billion at end-June.
+Jupiter, which invests the bulk of its money in equities, said assets under management fell to 22.3 billion pounds ($35 billion) at September 30, down from 24.8 billion at end-June.

 The new money, helped by continuing inflows from its core UK customers, went into segregated mandates including a specialist equity mandate and a Indian fund launched into Taiwan.